-The Program Coordinator position is a part-time temporary position that will last approximately a year.
+This is a part-time, temporary position expected to last approximately one year.

 Provide program support for LEAD sessions (LAUNCH, Kick-Off Week) and Leadership Development electives (Leadership In Practice, Booth Woman Advance, etc.).